eignnx/dynarray/README.md

 Macros defined in [`dynarray.h`](dynarray.h) allow the `capacity`, `length`, and `stride` attributes to be accessed.

-The dynarray is referred to _only_ by a pointer to the first element in the buffer.
-This allows the dynarray to be passed to most functions that were meant to operate on normal C-arrays.
+A dynarray is referred to _only_ by a pointer to the first element in its buffer. **This allows a dynarray to be passed to any function that operates on regular C-arrays.**

 ![memory layout](images/dynarray-memory-layout.png)